-If the stomach is stretched a lot – for instance after a large meal – the sphincter at the entrance to the stomach might temporarily loosen.
+If the stomach is stretched a lot – for instance after a large meal – the sphincter (circular muscle) at the entrance to the stomach might temporarily loosen.
 Gas or stomach contents might leak up into the food pipe as a result.
 The sphincter may also sometimes open for no apparent reason.
 The digestive fluid in the stomach contents irritates the lining of the food pipe, and that is felt as heartburn.
 If stomach juices stay on the lining of the food pipe for some time, the food pipe might become inflamed and painful.

 In some people, stomach contents regularly leak into their food pipe, or a relatively large amount leaks out.
 It is considered to be GERD if this causes frequent or severe heartburn or acid reflux that affects your quality of life, or if your food pipe has become inflamed.